tableau/custom-portal-sample/README.md

 To set things up:

-1. Clone this repository (`custom-portal-sample`)
+1. Clone this repository (`custom-portal-sample`).
-2. From your terminal, go to the `custom-portal-js` directory and run `npm install`
+2. From your terminal, go to the `custom-portal-js` directory and run `npm install`.
-3. Configure the Sample (see below)
+3. Configure the sample (see below).
 4. From the 'custom-portal-sample\custom-portal-js' folder, run 'npm run build'.
 This will create a 'dist' directory which contains all the files needed for the web portal.

 # Configure the Sample